hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 **3. Populate MySQL database**

-The MySQL application repo has the *'test'* folder that contains a list of scripts for populating data records and testing the contents:
+The MySQL application repo has a *'test'* folder that contains a list of scripts for populating data records and testing the contents:

 ```shell
 $ tree mysql-app/test